It’s much more common — and serious — than you think.

 Why does indoor mold growth occur?

 Hardy in nature, many of the over 100,000 species of mold require two basic elements to grow: a food source and a moisture source.
 If you think of your home, organic matter is in abundance.
 Skin cells, drywall, soap scum, mineral buildup, clothing, etc., all act as edible options.
-That leaves moisture.
-Leaks, high humidity, flooding, moisture intrusion from improperly installed windows, wet laundry left in the washing machine, and other areas can all lead to microbial growth if it’s present for 24-48 hours.
+That brings us to the next culprit, moisture.
+Leaks, overall high indoor humidity, flooding, moisture intrusion from improperly installed windows, wet laundry left in the washing machine: all of them can lead to microbial growth.

 Why does mold trigger health reactions?

 Mold can affect health largely because of its small size, measured in microns.
 These particles are small enough to be inhaled, absorbed, and ingested into the body and enter the bloodstream, prompting the immune system to tag them as foreign invaders and attempt to expel them.
-That sounds great, but it’s actually not that simple.
+That sounds great in theory, but it’s not that simple.

 This immune response leads to widespread inflammation and the potential for adverse health effects if that inflammation persists.
 For some individuals, the immune system may struggle to remove these bio-toxins, while for others, prolonged exposure can overwhelm the immune system, resulting in toxin buildup and chronic inflammation.
-Think of it as if your body was a bucket, and the toxins coming into your body were water.
+Think of your body as a bucket, and the toxins coming into it as water.
 If the water continues to fill the bucket, it will eventually overflow.
-Similarly, if toxins continue to enter your body, eventually, your toxicity level will reach a boiling point.
+Similarly, if toxins continue to enter your body, eventually, your toxicity level will reach a “boiling point.”

 Over 100,000 species of mold have been identified, with some being pathogenic and others naturally toxic.
 Genetics can predispose individuals to mold sensitivity, with studies linking the HLA-DR gene to heightened reactions.
 Those with compromised or developing immune systems often experience symptoms more quickly and severely.